hprats/ZacrosIOTools/README.md

 #### 3. energetics_input.dat

 This file defines the cluster expansion Hamiltonian to be used for calculating the energy of a given lattice configuration.
 This information must be given in the form of a Pandas dataframe, where each row of corresponds to a cluster.
-(Todo ...)
+The clusters are classified as gas-phase molecules (X_gas), point clusters (X_point) or pairwise lateral interactions (X+Y_pair).
+The entries corresponding to gas_phase molecules must end in '_gas' (e.g. CH4_gas) and the following columns are required:
+- gas_energy (float), e.g. 1.40
+- gas_molar_frac (float
+- sites (int), e.g. 2
+- site_types (string), e.g. tM tC
+-

 #### 4. mechanism_input.dat